kingaling/verifydkim/README.md

 dkim-signature:v=1; a=rsa-sha256; c=relaxed/relaxed; d=gmail.com; s=20161025; h=from:mime-version:date:message-id:subject:to; bh=YOkovY1y1GXe8mYwThyvrMFN03ECH7w+Vd39CZAkvUo=; b=
 ```
 Note that I converted all the header names to lowercase.
 This is because the canonicalization was set to "relaxed" in the "c" tag.
 Also I removed all CRLF characters from the dkim-signature header and removed all repeating whitespace (aka: folding).
 The block of text now consists of 7 lines; from the "from" field to the "dkim-signature" field.
 There is "no CRLF" at the end of the "b=".
 This data is then hashed to produce a 32 byte string that is the SHA256 hash of the data.
-Well call that hash "x" for now.
+Let's call that hash "x" for now.
 We'll need it in a minute.

 To complete the next step we are going to need the public key because it contains the public exponent and the modulus that corresponds to the private key used to sign this data.
 That is retrieved via DNS.
 Anyone can do it:
 ```